How to exclude module blocks from particular pages in PrestaShop

 - How to add, edit and delete preconfigured order messages in PrestaShop 1.5-1.6

-- How to add and manage states and regions in PrestaShop 1.5-1.6
+- How to create features and add them to products in PrestaShop 1.5-1.6

-- How to manage the preference options for orders in PrestaShop 1.5-1.6
+- How to add and manage customer groups in PrestaShop 1.5-1.6